ericcornelissen/svgo-action/docs/inputs.md

 Action will fail in the event of a non-critical error (instead of just in the event of a critical error).

+> :warning: If you misconfigure this input the Action assumes you wanted to
+> enable it and set `strict` to `true`.
+This in turn results in the Action
+> failing due to an invalid input.

 ### Examples

 To enable strict mode: